wangyu-/tinyfecVPN/README.md

 # tinyFecVPN

-A Lightweight High-Performance VPN with Build-in Forward Error Correction Support.
+A Lightweight High-Performance VPN with Build-in Forward Error Correction Support, Improves your Network Quality on a High-latency Lossy Link.

 ![image](/images/tinyFecVPN.PNG)

+Assume your local network to your server is lossy.Just establish a VPN connection with tinyFecVPN, access your server via this VPN connection, then your connection quality will be significantly improved.
+With well-tuned parameters , you can easily reduce packet-loss-rate to less than 0.01% .
+Besides reducing packet-loss-rate, tinyFecVPN can also significantly improve your TCP latency and TCP download speed.

-TinyFecVPN Improves your Network Quality on a High-Latency Lossy Link by using Forward Error Correction,at the cost of addtional bandwidth.
-It uses same lib as UDPspeeder, supports all FEC features of UDPspeeder.
+TinyFecVPN uses same lib as UDPspeeder, supports all FEC features of UDPspeeder.
 TinyFecVPN works at VPN mode,while UDPspeeder works at UDP tunnel mode.

 [简体中文](/doc/README.zh-cn.md)(内容更丰富)